- Developers

-If you are creating a product, then you are likely focusing on the product design process.
+If you are creating a product, you will likely focus on the product design process.
 Naturally, a comprehensive guide that explains how to create a successful product can help.

-Read on, as we explain how a design team designs a successful product.
+Read on as we explain the 7 steps of how a design team designs a successful product.

 A brief introduction to product design and the product design process